Bertrand-tech/Open-KNX/Building-an-OpenKNX-project-locally-on-your-PC.md

 ## Build

 From Visual Studio, you can just build or build and upload your files to the device.
-If you press <Ctrl>+<Shift>+B, a dropdown appears with all possible build environments.
+If you press `<Ctrl>+<Shift>+B`, a dropdown appears with all possible build environments.
 The names are project dependant and chosen by the responsible developer, but common names are

 * **Build RP2040** OAM-LogicModule
 * **Upload USB RP2040** OAM-LogicModule